tall-josh/highlighter-docs/content/docs/how-to-guides/upload-data-using-cli.md

 If you have a coco dataset json file you can use the `--file` option.

-If needed you can use `--image-dir` to append an directory to the `file_name`s im the coco image records.
+If needed you can use `--image-dir` to append an directory to the `file_name`s in the coco image records.

-Upon completion you will also have a duplica coco json file with the `.images[].file_ name` values updated to use the newly create Highlighter file ids
+Upon completion you will also have a duplicate coco json file with the `.images[].file_ name` values updated to use the newly create Highlighter file ids

 ```shell